nodren/odata-v4-server/README.md

 Define model class, it will be transformed to database schema.

+## Action & Function

+Define `Action/Function` on you Domain Model, focus business logic on micro-level.

 ## Hook

-Define `hooks` to implement the business logics for entity.
+Define `Hooks` to implement the business logics for entity.

 ## Service (TypedController)

-Use other `services` in `hook`, keep the business consistence for single domain model.
+Using `services` in `hook`/`action`/`function`, keep the business consistence for single domain model.

+Each model will have its own standard `CRUD` service which enhanced with `hooks` logic.

 ## Transaction